d-prieto/davidlearnsunity/Starting/Setting Unity.md

     Use Q and E to move the view up and down.
     Select and hold Shift to move faster.

+* Q and W. Switch between "hand and move"

 ### New bot